Applications for this mentorship are accepted year round. Submit an application when you're ready to begin.

 How It Works:

-You will then meet with Rosie, by phone or Zoom, once a month until the end of the program.
+You will then meet with Rosie, by phone, once a month until the end of the program.
 Prior to these meetings, you will be expected to send a process letter (1-3 pages) detailing the work you have accomplished as well as your successes and concerns for the month.
 Along with the letter, you will also submit work for direct feedback from Rosie (which she will provide in the form of line edits as well as a formal letter).
 The number of pages due is flexible per meeting and will depend on the person; the specifics of this can be worked out in the initial conversation and as you go.

 Rosie will also be available to answer questions, talk through any issues or blocks you may be having, or provide advice via email once a week during "office hours."
 By the end, you and Rosie will collaborate to put together a list of publishers where you will send at least one polished story.
 If you are far enough along in the process of assembling picture books that you plan to soon reach out to agents, Rosie is also willing to help you brainstorm how best to position your collection and assist you in drafting a query letter.